aws-samples/aws-fault-injection-simulator-workshop/workshop/content/010_introduction/_index.en.md

 When run in a prepared AWS account the core sections (EC2, RDS, SSM) of the workshop will take about 1-2h and the whole workshop about 2-4h.
 Using the Amazon DevOps Guru section will require an additional 2-24h of wait time after the infrastructure has been configured.

-When run in a customer account, infrastructure initialization for the core workshop will require and additional 45min.
+When run in a customer account, infrastructure initialization for the core workshop will require an additional 45min.

 ## Cost